Home » Breakfast and brunch recipes » Muffin recipes » Strawberry peach muffins

 Whether you are a beginner level baker or a seasoned pro, this recipe works for everyone.
 Muffins are a great starting point for those that are new to baking because they don’t require anything more than a bit of mixing and stirring.

-muffins with strawberries and peaches
+Muffins with strawberries and peaches in brown tulip papers.

 Strawberry and peach seasons overlap for only a few weeks, so it’s the perfect time to make these muffins.
 They are easy enough to make during the week for a quick breakfast or afternoon treat, but they are also great for slower paced weekend mornings.